Thoughts from a Safety Manager on GHS Compliance

 Designing compliant GHS labels using Avery label software

-Just as important to Heberling, if not more so, was the ease of use of the online label design software, available from the company’s website at no cost.
-Avery Design and Print Online allows users to create and print their own GHS and HMIS labels from predesigned templates.
+Just as important to Herberling, if not more so, was the ease of use of the online label design software.
+It’s available on the Avery website at no cost, with extra GHS tools available by subscription.
+All in all, Avery Design and Print Online (ADPO) allows users to create and print their own chemical safety labels from predesigned templates.

-Herberling liked that his team could create on demand labels step-by-step at their desk, as well as create GHS labels and HMIS hybrid labels capable of satisfying both systems.
+Herberling liked that his team could create on-demand labels step-by-step at their desks.
+They could also create GHS labels and HMIS hybrid labels capable of satisfying both systems.
 Most of the team found the process intuitive, resembling creating an office document from predesigned templates.

-“What I really needed was the chemical name, hazards, pictograms, and precautions for internal company use,” says Heberling.
-“I like that when I entered the CAS number for the main chemical ingredient from the safety data sheet, the GHS Wizard filled these in and allowed me to modify them to suit our situation as appropriate.
+“What I really needed was the chemical name, hazards, pictograms, and precautions for internal company use,” says Herberling.
+“I like that when I entered the CAS number for the main chemical ingredient from the safety data sheet, the GHS Wizard filled these in.
+It allowed me to modify them to suit our situation, as appropriate.
 Most of the work was done for me.”

 Combining information for GHS labels

-“The ability to convey needed GHS label info clearly, as well as combine it with other systems like HMIS and NFPA can be helpful when hybrid systems are required,” says Howell.
-“Software with modifiable templates like Avery’s allows you to quickly create GHS labels for your specific product, in the quantities you need, at the time you need them.”
+Of course, the software can create other safety labels as well, such as OSHA, ANSI, and DOT labels, using standard features.
+“The ability to convey needed GHS label info clearly, as well as combine it with other systems like HMIS and NFPA, can be helpful when hybrid systems are required,” says Howell.
+“Software with modifiable templates like Avery’s allows you to quickly create GHS labels for your specific product in the quantities you need at the time you need them.”

 Facility-wide GHS label compliance in a couple hours